 - they don’t come to Canada with you.

-The following table shows the minimum amount you need to immigrate to Canada.
-If you have more money, you should enter the total amount in your profile or request.
+This table shows the minimum amount you need to immigrate to Canada as of June 9, 2022.
+If you have more money, you should list the full amount in your profile or application.

 You must be admissible to enter Canada .